MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/activedirectory/Set-ADAccountPassword.md

 -----------

 Sets the password of the user account with SamAccountName: tmakovec to 'qwert@12345'.
-Using -NewPassword with a value without providing an -OldPassword parameter value will also reset the password.
+Using -NewPassword with a value, without providing an -OldPassword parameter value, will also reset the password.

 ### -------------------------- EXAMPLE 3 --------------------------
 ```